-Our department has more than 120 faculty, staff, and trainees.
-We are involved with numerous ongoing outreach programs, such as the:
+Our department has more than 120 faculty, staff, and trainees involved with numerous community organizations, including:

 - Our Family Services

 Individually, our faculty, staff, and trainees are involved in professional organizations, including leadership positions, in groups such as:

 - Academic Consortium for Integrative Medicine and Health